kataras/iris/README.md

 --- *Note:  We will learn how to add templates at the next chapters*.

  22. **Next()**
-	 - Next: calls all the next handler from the middleware stack, it used inside a middleware
+	 - Next: calls all the next handler from the middleware stack, it used inside a middleware.

  23. **SendStatus(statusCode int, message string)**
-	 - SendStatus:  writes a http statusCode with a text/plain message
+	 - SendStatus:  writes a http statusCode with a text/plain message.
  24. **Redirect(url string, statusCode...int)**
-	- Redirect: redirects the client to a specific relative path, if statusCode is empty then 302 is used (temporary redirect)
+	- Redirect: redirects the client to a specific relative path, if statusCode is empty then 302 is used (temporary redirect).
+ 25. **EmitError(statusCode int)**
+     - EmitError: sends the custom error to the client by it's status code ( see Custom HTTP Errors chapter).
+ 26. **Panic()**
+     - Panic: sends the 500 internal server (custom) error to the client.

 **[[TODO chapters: Register custom error handlers, cache templates , create & use middleware]]**